Charley-Mann/blog.camunda.org/content/post/2019/09/camunda-bpm-7120-alpha4-released.md

 **Camunda BPM 7.12.0-alpha4** is here and the highlights are:

 * Handling Bpmn Error and Escalation in User Tasks
+* Cascading Changes to Due Dates of Recurring Timers
 * Add Time Triggered Task Listeners in User Tasks
 * Feature X
 *